PFL-dev/Neumorphism-calc/README.md

 # Neumorphism Calc

-This calc was made in Vue (with Vite), with a Neumorphism style.
+This calculator was made in Vue (with Vite), with a Neumorphism style.